Updated 25/02/2021

 COVID-19 Prevention and Precautions

-COVID medical care and treatment has the following important objectives-
+COVID treatment and medical care has the following important objectives-

 - providing symptomatic relief and improving general health